AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-react-app.md

 exl-id: 772b595d-2a25-4ae6-8c6e-69a646143147
 ---

-# Build a React app that leverage AEM's GraphQL APIs
+# Build a React app that use AEM's GraphQL APIs

-This chapter explores how AEM's GraphQL APIs can drive the experience in an external application.
+In this chapter, you explore how AEM's GraphQL APIs can drive the experience in an external application.

 A simple React app is used to query and display **Team** and **Person** content exposed by AEM's GraphQL APIs.
 The use of React is largely unimportant, and the consuming external application could be written in any framework for any platform.